How to Apply | FAQs | Grant-writing Advice | Apply

 The Rooftop Films Filmmakers Fund Short Film Grants

-Only filmmakers who have screened a movie during the Rooftop Films Summer Series are eligible to apply for our grants.
+Only filmmakers who have screened a movie at Rooftop Films Summer Series are eligible to apply for our grants.

-Rooftop Films sets aside $1 from every ticket sold and every submission fee received and gives it to alumni filmmakers in the form of grants for their film productions.
+Rooftop Films sets aside $1 from every ticket every submission fee received and puts towards our alumni filmmakers in the form of grants for their future film productions.
 Only filmmakers who have screened a movie at Rooftop Films’ festival are eligible for grants.
-We also grant additional cash in partnership with The Adrienne Shelly Foundation, and production, equipment, and educational services courtesy of our partners at DCTV, elkind Lighting & Camera, and Untouchable.
-We have five grants for artists making short films (under 59 minutes).
+We also work with additional foundations and services to help provide additional support including from The Adrienne Shelly Foundation, DCTV, elkind Lighting & Camera, Kodak, and Untouchable.
+We have ten grants for artists making short films (under 59 minutes).

 If you would like to apply for a Feature Film grant, you are on the wrong page!
 Click here for information on the Feature Film Grants.